nagu314/hello-world/README.md

 Dear Friends!

-Kanak here, I like coding and the relation it has with real life.
+Naagu here, I like coding and the relation it has with real life.
 When not creating something, you can most likely see me chilling with folks; ask V-GER!